New York Immigrant Workers and H-1B Visa Attorneys and Resources

 If your employer terminates you in retaliation after you complain about violations, you no longer have H-1B status.
 However, you may be forgiven a short stay in the U.S. out of status for extraordinary circumstances beyond your control while the USCIS processes your visa petition with a new employer.

 Even though it is illegal, employers still may threaten to terminate your employment, contact USCIS and revoke your visa, have you deported, bring a lawsuit against you for violation of the employment agreement or non-compete agreement, or disclose negative information about you to potential employers or others.
-You need to be mentally prepared for these type of actions.
+You need to be mentally prepared for these types of actions.

 How to File a Claim